Searching for an awesome RV Rental in Hawaii?

 - Length: 17 feet

 - Sleeps: 4

 If you want a classic camping experience, you cannot go wrong with a truck camper.
 A truck camper can easily be attached to the bed of your truck, giving you shelter at night.
 However, during the day you will be free to explore and do whatever you like.
 This truck camper is 17 feet long and can sleep up to 4 people.

-7. Best Class B Camper Rental with a Bathroom
+7. Best Class B Campervan Rental with a Bathroom in Hawaii

 - Length: 19 feet